About 50 percent of Knox students participate in study abroad and off-campus programs at some point in their ...

 Galesburg, IL 61401-4999

 Whether you are a first-year or transfer student from abroad, a student with dual citizenship, an American expatriate, or a permanent resident of the United States, the Office of International Student Services looks forward to meeting you and helping you make your way at Knox College.

-The Designated School Official, DSO, helps international students stay in compliance with current immigration, taxation, and institutional regulations while being successful students.
-The DSO provides assistance with the International Clubs, USCIS paperwork, and academic and personal counseling.
+The Designated School Official (DSO) helps international students stay in compliance with current immigration, taxation, and institutional regulations while being successful students.
+The DSO provides assistance with international clubs, USCIS paperwork, and academic and personal counseling.

 Back to Hello.knox.edu